tweag/nickel/rfcs/007-bytecode-interpreter.md

 machine, spans and values.
 The memory representation of values is detailed in later sections.

+To represent code address, we will use a simple unsigned integer type.
+To avoid the confusion with native pointers, we will simply call them indices instead of pointer.

 ### Memory representation of values

 #### Uniform representation